 3. The first Christian sanctuary

-‘Sacré-Cœur‘ means ‘Sacred-Heart‘ in English and is a reference to the heart of Jesus, which is the representation of his divine love for humanity.
+‘Sacré-Cœur‘ means ‘Sacred-Heart‘ in English.
+This is a reference to the heart of Jesus, which is the representation of his divine love for humanity.

-The project to build the basilica was triggered by a group of influential people who had two good reasons to do so.
+A group of influential people triggered the project to built the basilica.
+They had two good reasons to do so.